TUDelft-books/CSBB-textbook/book/Quarter2/Week2_1.md

 This lecture will particularly focus on Central Nervous System drug development which has many unique aspects to it and considerations.

-## Key concepts
+### Key Concepts

-Research process of drug design
+Research process of drug design.

-## Relevant learning goals
+### Relevant Learning Goals

-Understanding process of different kinds of research
+Understanding processes of different kinds of research.

+## Workshop: Making and Addressing Mistakes
+No one likes making mistakes, but they are a fact of life.
+And spending some time thinking about how you make theym and what you should do when you make them is an important skill in becoming a better scientist.

+### Key Concepts
+- Mistakes happen

+- Developing self-understanding of your response to mistake making

+- Things to think about when addressing them

+### Relevant Learning Goals
+Mistakes are part of collaboration, skilled collaboration involves being skilled at addressing them.

-# Group activity of the week
+## Group Activity of the Week
 This week groups will move quickly to adjust their groups and select their focus project.
 Students and supervisors will discuss the projects and how best to allocate resources (students and supervisors) to ensure that all projects are successful.
 Multi-center collaboration if you will.

 With your team, make research plan and new or updated team contract.

-# Discussion Questions
+## Discussion Questions

-How does your new group contract differ from the one with your old group?
+- How does your new group contract differ from the one with your old group?

-Why do you think these differences are there?
+- Why do you think these differences are there?

-Is your role in this new group different from before?
+- Is your role in this new group different from before?
 How?

-Which experiences from the past groupwork are you going to use to improve collaboration with your group?
+- Which experiences from the past groupwork are you going to use to improve collaboration with your group?

-What drew you to wanting to work on this project?
+- What drew you to wanting to work on this project?

-How will you work together?
+- How will you work together?

-What are you excited about in this next stage of the project?
+- What are you excited about in this next stage of the project?

-# Weekly submitted Assignments
+## Weekly Submitted Assignments

-## Group
+### Group
 Submit team name and project plan draft.

-## Individual
+### Individual
 What are your learning goals for the next 10 weeks?
 What skills do you hope to improve?

 # References